Filipe Nyusi: Early life and career

 Nyusi was born in Namau in Mueda District, Cabo Delgado Province, belonging to the Makonde ethnic group.
 Both his parents were veterans of the liberation movement, FRELIMO.
 At the start of the Mozambican War of Independence, he was taken across the Ruvuma River to neighboring Tanzania, where he was educated at FRELIMO Primary School in Tunduru.
-He pursued his secondary education at the FRELIMO school at Mariri in Cabo Delgado and at Samora Machel Secondary School in Beira.
+He pursued his secondary education at the FRELIMO school at Mariri in Cabo Delgado and Samora Machel Secondary School in Beira.

 In 1973, aged 14, he joined FRELIMO and received political and military training at Nachingwea in Tanzania.
 In 1990, he completed his mechanical engineering degree at Antonín Zápotocký Military Academy (VAAZ) in Brno, Czechoslovakia, now the Czech Republic's University of Defense.

-Prior to his appointment to the cabinet by President Armando Guebuza, Nyusi worked for the state-owned Mozambique Ports and Railways Authority (CFM).
+Before his appointment to the cabinet by President Armando Guebuza, Nyusi worked for the state-owned Mozambique Ports and Railways Authority (CFM).
 He became the executive director of CFM-Norte, the northern division of the company, in 1995.
 He joined the company's board of directors in 2007.

 From 1993 to 2002, Nyusi served as the President of Clube Ferroviário de Nampula, a top-division football club based in Nampula.
 He is also a lecturer at the Nampula campus of the Universidade Pedagógica, a fellow of the Africa Leadership Initiative, and a member of the National Committee of Fighters of the National Liberation Struggle (Comité Nacional dos Combatentes da Luta de Libertação Nacional).

 He received further training in management in India, South Africa, Eswatini, and the United States.

 Political career

 Minister of Defence

 Nyusi took office as Minister of Defence on 27 March 2008, succeeding Tobias Joaquim Dai.

-Nyusi's appointment came almost exactly one year after the fire.
-The resulting explosions of munitions at the Malhazine armory in Maputo killed more than 100 people and destroyed 14,000 homes.
+Nyusi's appointment came almost exactly one year after a fire at the Malhazine armory in Maputo and the resulting explosions of munitions killed more than 100 people and destroyed 14,000 homes.
 A government-appointed investigative commission concluded that negligence played a role in the disaster, and Dai "was blamed by many for failing to act on time to prevent the loss of life".

 In September 2012, Nyusi was elected to the Central Committee of FRELIMO, the ruling party, at its 10th congress.

 2014 presidential election

-On 1 March 2014, the FRELIMO Central Committee elected Nyusi as the party's candidate for the 2014 presidential election.
-In the first round of voting, he received 46% of the vote—well ahead of the second-place candidate, Luisa Diogo, but short of the majority needed to win outright.
+On 1 March 2014, the FRELIMO Central Committee elected Nyusi as the party's candidate for the 2014 Mozambican presidential election.
+In the first round of voting, he received 44% of the vote—well ahead of the second-place candidate, Luisa Diogo, but short of the majority needed to win outright.
 He defeated Diogo in the second round with 68% to her 31%.
 Although Nyusi was regarded as relatively obscure compared to the other candidates, he was most closely identified with President Guebuza.
 It was generally believed that the selection of Nyusi as FRELIMO's candidate would enable Guebuza, who was required to step down due to term limits, to retain substantial power after leaving office.
 Diogo, the defeated candidate, was associated with opposition to Guebuza within the party.